- Understand your additional obligations as a New Zealand resident member

 NZICA Rules and Code of Ethics

-PS-1 Quality Control - sets standards and provides guidance for members and firms in terms of having a system of quality management.
+PS-1 Quality Management - sets standards and provides guidance for members and firms in terms of having a system of quality management.
 However, members and firms undertaking assurance and related services (i.e. Agreed upon procedures) engagements must instead comply with PES 3 » XRB.

 PS-2 Client Monies - sets standards and provides guidance regarding a member or firm’s professional responsibilities when holding, receiving or otherwise dealing with client monies on behalf of clients, including operation of client bank accounts.